Yussefgafer/Meshify/README.md

 <p align="center">
 🤖 AI-NATIVE PROJECT
-This entire codebase, architecture, and UI logic were architected and implemented by LLM (Gemini 3 Flash & Jules[Gemini 3 Flash]) under the strategic direction of Me(Yussef Gafer).
-No human code was harmed in the making of this mesh.
+This entire codebase, architecture, and UI logic were architected and implemented by LLM under the strategic direction of Me.
+No human code was harmed in the making this app.
 </p>

 <p align="center">